nivatony10/terraform-aws-vcp/terraform-directory-structured/Readme.md

 This script creates

 - 1 Private VPC
-- 2 Public and 2 Private Subnets per avaialability zone
+- 2 Public and 2 Private Subnets
 - 1 NAT Gateway
 - 1 Internet Gateway
 - 1 Elastic IP for the internet gateway